einn9/Landing-Page/README.md

 # Landing-Page
-The Odin Project Assignement: Landing Page
+The Odin Project - Project #2: Landing Page

+This is a project made to practice the usage of HTML, CSS and flexbox.